igrishaev/ring-jdk-adapter/README.md

 	at java.base/java.lang.Thread.run(Thread.java:1575)
 ~~~

-To prevent this date from being leaked to the client, use your own
+To prevent this data from being leaked to the client, use your own
 `wrap-exception` middleware, something like this:

 ~~~clojure